conmaol/gadelica/grammar/nouns/grammatical-functions/dative.md

 >
 > Fhuair i Fionn **’na shuain** chadail.

-In the first example, the dative masculine verbal noun `snàmh` ‘swimming’ is the complement of the progressive preposition `a’` – `a’ snàmh` ‘(in the process of) swimming’.
+In the first example, the dative masculine verbal noun `snàmh` ‘swimming’ is the complement of the progressive preposition `a’` – `(chunnaic e lach) a’ snàmh (air loch)` ‘(he saw a duck) in the process of swimming (on a lake)’.

-In the second sentence, the (lenited) dative feminine verbal noun `shuain` ‘slumber’ is the complement of the fused preposition `‘na` ‘in his’ – `‘na shuain` ‘in his slumber’, ie. ‘asleep’.
+In the second sentence, the (lenited) dative feminine verbal noun `shuain` ‘slumber’ is the complement of the fused preposition `‘na` ‘in his’ – `(fhuair i Fionn) ‘na shuain chadail` ‘(she found Finn) in his sleepy slumber’, ie. ‘asleep’.

 ----